A Brief History: Summarized from

 bonanza veins in the Bodie Mine, followed by the discovery

-of the incredibly rich Fortuna Lode and the
+of the incredibly rich Fortuna Lode and the vast Main Standard

-vast Main Standard Ledge, convinced stockholders and hopeful
+Ledge, convinced stockholders and hopeful arrivals that

-arrivals that opportunity awaited.
-Based on overoptimistic
+opportunity awaited.
+Based on overoptimistic reporting,

-1878, twenty-two mines sported expensive steam-powered hoisting
+mines sported expensive steam-powered hoisting machinery

-town's startup newspaper cried: "Ho for Bodie!"2
+newspaper cried: "Ho for Bodie!"2

 The Syndicate mill crushed 1,000 tons of bonanza ore